decx-press/decx-press/README.md

 This will start a local Ethereum node on port 8545 and will generate a list of accounts with private keys and 1000 ETH for each account.

 #### 5. Deploy the Contracts
-Deploy your contracts to the local Hardhat node:
+Deploy your contracts to the local Hardhat node (must have a running local hardhat node in the previous step):
 > ```bash
 > npm run deploy --module=module_file_name --network=network_name # defined in package.json under 'scripts'
 > ```